Table of Contents:

 It is pretty simple to protect against, these cases should be reported to the social media platform if the harassment or stalking is taking place there and to the competent authorities.

 The problem usually is that the victim might be scared to report these cybercrimes in case the criminal steps up their efforts and the harassment becomes worse, especially in the case of the victim knowing the attacker.
 That’s why it’s so important that the victim’s environment identifies and reacts to this problem.

-It is very important that we, both in our personal life and in our professional one are mindful of these and other cybercrimes and keep an eye open, especially in a time of crisis when wrongdoers proliferate.
+It is very important that we, both in our personal lives and in our professional ones are mindful of these and other cybercrimes and keep an eye open, especially in a time of crisis when wrongdoers proliferate.